M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Introduction

 The Local Group galaxy M33 \citep[D$\sim$840 kpc, scale $= 4.0$ pc/\arcsec][]{Freedman1991, Gieren2013} is the only face-on actively star-forming spiral galaxy where we can map the nebular emission from different sources at the exquisite resolution of $\approx$5 pc with MUSE across a variety of environments, extending from the centre to the lower-metallicity galaxy outskirts.
-In contrast, the more evolved Sb galaxy M31 has a lower surface density of star formation than M33 which is a pure blue disk with no recent mergers.
-In addition, M31 has a high inclination angle ($\sim70^{\circ}$), which can hinder the interpretation of spatially resolved.
-These makes M33 a more favorable laboratory for such studies.
-In this paper, we analyse VLT/MUSE observations of a 3 $\times$ 8 arcmin$^2$ region of M33 southern major axis to trace ionised gas emission on scales of $\sim$ 5~pc.
+In contrast, the more evolved Sb galaxy M31 has a lower surface density of star formation than M33, which is a pure blue disc with no recent mergers.
+In addition, M31 has a high inclination angle ($\sim70^{\circ}$), which can hinder the interpretation of spatially resolved structures.
+These considerations make M33 a more favourable laboratory for such studies.
+In this paper, we analyse VLT/MUSE observations of a 3 $\times$ 8 arcmin$^2$ region of the southern major axis of M33 to trace ionised gas emission on scales of $\sim$ 5~pc.
 This data was exploited for the first time in \cite{Bracci2025}, who built a machine-learning powered classification model aimed at separating different ionised nebulae within the MUSE footprint.